 Scope: These standards apply to initial rates and subsequent filings to increase premium rate schedules for individual long-term care insurance.
-Any product advertised, marketed or offered as long-term care insurance shall be subject to these standards when modified rate schedules are filed for use and permitted as posted on the Interstate Insurance Product Regulation Commission web site.
+Any product advertised, marketed or offered as long-term care insurance shall be subject to these standards when modified rate schedules are filed for use and permitted as posted on the Interstate Insurance Product Regulation Commission website.
 Long-term care insurance shall provide benefits for one or more of the following: nursing home care, assisted living care or home health care and adult day care.
-These standards apply to all policies, riders, endorsements and amendments subject to the Core Standards for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission, except for the following long term care products to which no specific rate standards apply:
+These standards apply to all policies, riders, endorsements and amendments subject to the Core Standards for Individual Long-Term Care Insurance Policies adopted by the Interstate Insurance Product Regulation Commission, except for the following long term care products to which the Rate Filing Standards for Individual Long-term Care Insurance - Issue Age Rate Schedules Only apply:

-(1) Life insurance policies that permit payment of all or part of the death benefit when specified activities of daily living or cognitive impairment triggers are met and the payment of benefits is contingent upon receipt of long-term care services, and such payment does not exceed \$1.00 for each \$1.00 of permanent reduction in death benefits (for flexible premium adjustable life products, the death benefit may be one of the death benefit options described in the Interstate Insurance Product Regulation Commission standards for such products); and

-(2) Annuity contracts that provide for the waiver of any applicable surrender or withdrawal charges upon payment of all or part of the account value when specified activities of daily living or cognitive impairment triggers are met and the payment of benefits is contingent upon receipt of long-term care services, and such payment does not exceed \$1.00 for each \$1.00 of permanent reduction in the account value.
+- (1) Life insurance policies that permit payment of all or part of the death benefit when specified activities of daily living or cognitive impairment triggers are met and the payment of benefits is contingent upon receipt of long-term care services, and such payment does not exceed \$1.00 for each \$1.00 of permanent reduction in death benefits (for flexible premium adjustable life products, the death benefit may be one of the death benefit options described in the Interstate Insurance Product Regulation Commission standards for such products); and - (2) Annuity contracts that provide for the waiver of any applicable surrender or withdrawal charges upon payment of all or part of the account value when specified activities of daily living or cognitive impairment triggers are met and the payment of benefits is contingent upon receipt of long-term care services, and such payment does not exceed \$1.00 for each \$1.00 of permanent reduction in the account value.